-The BBB Ranch.
-A place for art studies and performance, retreats and seminars; a venue for ecological studies, land and water conservation, recreation, and renewal; a center for cultural exchange rooted in dance.
+The BBB Ranch will be a homestead for global cultural exchange, art studies and a venue for ecological studies, land and water conservation, recreation, and renewal.
+The Triple B Ranch will be a center for festivals and cultural exchange rooted in diplomacy through dance.

 The Proposed Triple B Cultural Ranch

 Endless possibilities.
 Impressive results.
 Global inspiration.
 MONTANA STYLE.